YisongZhaoEsong/Research-Publications/README.md

 **Research Areas:** `Adaptive HCI` · `Reinforcement Learning` · `Multimodal Interaction` · `Autonomous Vehicles` · `V2X`

-This research investigates how reinforcement learning can support adaptive human–computer interaction in V2X-assisted autonomous driving.
-The proposed system integrates driver-state information, vehicle dynamics, environmental risk and V2V/V2X communication conditions into a unified decision-making framework.
+This study focuses on adaptive HCI in autonomous driving.
+It explores how multimodal warnings to driver can respond to changes through driver state and surrounding traffic during obstacle-avoidance situations, supporting safer and more effective collaboration between drivers and automated vehicles.
 A PPO-based reinforcement learning agent dynamically selects multimodal warning strategies according to the driving context and estimated driver state.

 #### Core Framework